NI need to 'take care of business' - Baraclough

 Northern Ireland manager Ian Baraclough has called on his players to "take care of business" against Greece and not let the threat of Nations League relegation impact them.

-His side go into their final Group C2 game in Athens on Tuesday in third place in the group after ending a 14-game winless run in the competition by beating Kosovo in Belfast on Saturday.
+His side go into their final Group C2 game in Athens on Tuesday in third place iafter ending a 14-game winless run in the competition by beating Kosovo in Belfast on Saturday.

 NI, who have suffered a disrupted build-up, must at least match Cyprus' result against Kosovo on the same night to avoid a relegation play-off.